Prostitution in Harlem Renaissance: Rise in occupation

 Following the civil war, the city of Harlem thrived as African Americans brought artistic beauty and breathtaking literature to bring forth a renaissance.
 There was also an unprecedented amount of wealth generated from illicit occupations.
 Underneath the surface of professional creativity, underground professions such as drug dealing, bootlegging, gambling, and prostitution supplied the needs to those who were daring and eager enough to make quick money.
 The Mann Act of 1910 made transportation of women for prostitution illegal.
 Among the illegal scene, prostitution in Harlem was intermingled with the growing number of divorce raids.
 Black prostitutes were the poorest and cheapest prostitutes around the region of New York City.
-Obedient to the economic success of blacks, Harlem prostitutes charged white men more than black men for their services.
+Obedient to the economic success of black people, Harlem prostitutes charged white men more than black men for their services.

 Investigation and arrest

 During the roaring twenties, in the city of Harlem, prostitution was one of many major occupations deemed inappropriate and obscene.
 Black prostitutes of the Harlem Renaissance were examined over a course of time and were place on a political watch list.
 In 1928, the Committee of Fourteen examined the nightlife of Harlem.
 In doing so, the witch hunt for alcohol-selling establishments turned into an investigation of prostitution in Harlem.
 W.E.B.
 Dubois, editor of the NAACP journal threw a curve ball at the investigation exclaiming that if there was going to be an examination of black prostitution, then there would have been a policing of interracial sociability that would promote segregation.
 These investigations had taken place because the committee's attempt to shut down black owned businesses.
 In the midst of the investigation prostitution was disregarded.
 Because of this, there is little history about prostitution during the Harlem Renaissance that doesn't pertain to arrest and the degradation of black prostitutes during this era.
 Beginning in the early 1920s, Black prostitutes were predominantly accused of committing the illegal act due to public indecency.
 Within the profession of prostitution, black workers were different form their white counterparts.
 Prostitution among blacks was more public and the act had taken place in areas such as; alleyways and cars.
-The economic status of blacks prostitutes enabled them the ability to perform in brothels and hotels.
+The economic status of black prostitutes enabled them the ability to perform in brothels and hotels.